 A piece of the old track may be found half-buried in the bank above the entrance.
 Much of the track is still in situ in the level, but is usually buried under silt.
 In places, track was also used as a footing for the lining wall.

 Compressed air drills were used to speed up the digging.
 These were originally patented by Joseph Fowle in the United States in 1851, and were at least five times faster than drilling by hand.
-In addition, the exhaust air aided ventilation, albeit at the cost of increased dust, and requiring considerable capital investment.
-The air compressor was powered by a 36' diameter waterwheel - the remains of the pit may still be seen below Smithy Hill.
+In addition, the exhaust air aided ventilation, albeit at the cost of increased dust and considerable capital investment.
+The company used Ingersoll drills, which used rotation as well as percussion.
+The air compressor was powered by a 40' diameter waterwheel - the remains of the pit may still be seen below Smithy Hill.
 In the level itself, 30 cm long iron brackets hammered into the south-east wall were used to support the air hose.
 The air supply was probably carried in lengths of canvas hose, connected by brass fittings.
 The size of the brackets indicate that the hose was probably two inches in diameter.

 1¼" shot holes to a depth of 18" were drilled, and 4" long dynamite cartridges inserted.
 A percussion cap was placed over the cartridge, and tamped with mud, and this was fired using a slow-burning fuse.
 Dynamite was patented in 1867 by Alfred Nobel, which together with the use of compressed air drills, indicates that the latest technology was being employed.